 Professor Kani also promotes diversity in class by encouraging the students to talk about their personal experiences and backgrounds with their peers; this also enables them to construct meaning in personal ways.

-Professor Kani teaches following courses:
+Professor Kani teaches the following course(s):

 SPAN 111: Beginning Spanish I

-Span 112: Beginning Spanish II
+SPAN 112: Beginning Spanish II